Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Benchmark examples

-Thirdly, explicit load stepping is always faster than implicit and hybrid load stepping, as shown in \cref{fig:implicitexplicit_cpu}.
-However, as observed in \cref{fig:implicitexplicit_plots}, explicit load stepping leads to inaccurate results in cases where mesh refinement lacks behind the crack evolution.
-The differences between the computational costs of hybrid and implicit load stepping are marginal, with hybrid load stepping being slightly more efficient in the tensile case where we have fast crack propagation, while in the shear case the differences are negligible.
-Overall, for the fourth-order AT 1 model, we observe a speed-up of approximately a factor 5 compared to tensor-product computation for the same model.\\
+{\NEW Thirdly, explict load stepping is always faster than implicit and hybrid load stepping, as shown in \cref{fig:implicitexplicit_cpu}.
+However, as observed in \cref{fig:implicitexplicit}, explicit load stepping leads to inaccurate results in cases where mesh refinement lacks behind the crack evolution.
+Overall, comparing the computational costs of hybrid or implicit load shows that the differences are marginal, with hybrid load stepping being slightly more efficient.
+This is explained by the fact that most of the computational costs are occuring during crack propagation (see \cref{fig:implicitexplicit_plots}), where the implicit and hybrid load stepping strategies are identical.}